-Gerrard has excelled in a new deeper role this season, making 32 appearances and scoring 13 goals as Liverpool has stormed to the top of the Premier League table.
+The England international has excelled in a new deeper role this season, making 32 appearances and scoring 13 goals as Liverpool have stormed to the top of the Premier League table.

-His current deal expires in June 2015, but Rodgers is confident the 33-year-old can contribute beyond next term.
+His current deal expires in June 2015, but Reds boss Brendan Rodgers is confident the 33-year-old can contribute beyond next term.

-Table-topping Liverpool travels to Crystal Palace on Monday, though the club could begin the game third in the table if Manchester City and Chelsea both win this weekend.
+Table-toppers Liverpool travel to Crystal Palace on Monday, though they could begin the game third in the table if Manchester City and Chelsea both win this weekend.